What is the Fourier Transform of a Spatial Point Process?: Proof of Theorem

-This latter equation defines the three terms $V_1(w_1,w_2) $, $V_2(w_1,w_2)$ and $V_3$ (where the latter does not depend on $w_1$ and $w_2$ even if $V_2$ is the sum of two terms, one only depending on $w_1$ and the other only depending on $w_2$).
+This latter equation defines the three terms $V_1(\freq_1,\freq_2) $, $V_2(\freq_1,\freq_2)$ and $V_3$ (where the latter does not depend on $\freq_1$ and $\freq_2$ even if $V_2$ is the sum of two terms, one only depending on $\freq_1$ and the other only depending on $\freq_2$).
 We now need to further split these terms up in order to learn about the cases when we can have repeats of locations or not.
 We start with $V_1$.
+For convenience we suppress ``$\in X$'' notation.
 First, we note: